 |Biologists Ed Metzger, Mike Rochford, and I with a large Spectacled Caiman (Caiman crocodilus) we captured and removed from the edge of the Everglades in January of 2018.|

 My research interests involve the ecology & evolution of reptiles & amphibians and ongoing conservation work involving these taxa, particularly pitvipers, salamanders, and turtles.
 In 2015, I spent my time working at the Joseph W. Jones Ecological Research Center at Ichauway in Gerogia.
 After that, I worked as a biologist for the University of Florida's Ft.
 Lauderdale Research & Education Center where I spent most of my time working on long term crocodilian monitoring and invasive species management.
 I have many fond stories and posts I'd like to make from my two years in Florida, I just need to find the time to get around to posting them.
-I recently moved back from south Florida to southeast Michigan, and will be working as a tech in the summer of 2018 on a massasauga rattlesnake project.

 |Myself with a Morelet's Crocodile (Crocodylus moreletii) captured, measured, and release in Belize in December of 2017.|